quarter-on-causality/quarter-on-causality.github.io/_pages/home_challenges.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-    The colloquium on Fundamental Challenges on Causality aims to bring together researchers interested in causality and willing to discuss novel approaches to causal discovery and causal inference.
-The colloquium will explore topics related to, but not limited to:
+    The colloquium on Fundamental Challenges on Causality (FunCausal) aims to bring together researchers interested in causality and willing to discuss novel approaches to causal discovery and causal inference.
+FunCausal will explore topics related to, but not limited to:
     </p>
     <ul>
       <li>Causal discovery</li>